- View all help sheets

 Can I have a new photo taken?

-• Please stop by the Service Center in the Library to have your photo refreshed and a new Cat Card printed.
+Please stop by the Service Center in the Library to have your photo refreshed and a new Cat Card printed.
 You’ll need to bring your old Cat Card with you and there will be a fee to reprint the card.

 Why does it take two seconds for a card reader to respond?

-• Smart cards do a security handshake with the readers to encrypt your data as it is passed from the card to the reader.
+Smart cards do a security handshake with the card readers to encrypt your data as it is passed from the card to the reader.
 This does take a moment to do, but it is an essential part of keeping the system secure.